-DELAWARE 32-0463781 (State or other jurisdiction of incorporation or organization) (I.R.S. employer identification number) 1000 Skokie Blvd., Suite 350, V 0 Skokie Blvd., Suite 350, Wilmette, IL 60091 (Address of principal executi ve offices) (zip code) (847 7) 388-0349 (Registrant's telephone number, including area coo le) Securities registered purs suant to Section 12(b) of the Act: Title of each class Tradi ng Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value ľ MNPR The Nasdaq Stock Market LLC (Nasdaq Capital Market) Securities registered purs suant to Section 12(g) of the Act: None of the Securities Exchange Act of 1934 during the preceding 12 ich filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has su of this chapter) during the preceding 12 months (or fe be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a lan See the definitions of "large accelerated filer," "accel a smaller reporting company, or an emerging growth company. th company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Smaller ated filer □ reporting company ⊠ ng growth company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes  No 🗵

-The number of shares outstanding with respect to each of the classes of our common stock, as of July 31, 2020, is set forth below:

-Common Stock, par value \$0.001 per share
+X Quarterly Report Pursuant to Section 13 or 15(d) of the Secur 1934 rities Exchange Act of For the Q Quarterly Period Ended September 30, 2020 Transition Report Pursuant to Section 13 or 15(d) of the Secu 1934 rities Exchange Act of For the tran sition period fromto - C ommission File Number: 001-39070 AR THERAPEUTICS IT NC.
+DELAWARE 32-0463781 (State or other jurisdiction of incorporation or organization) (I.R.S. employer identification number) 1000 Skokie Blvd., Suite 350, Wilmette, IL (Address of principal executive offices) 60091 (zip code) (.tuatess of principal electric offices) (847) 388-0349 (2.p ) (Registrar nt's telephone number, including area code) Securities re egistered pursuant to Section 12(b) of the Act : Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value MNPR The Nasdaq Stock Market LLC (Nasdaq Capital Market) Securities re egistered pursuant to Section 12(g) of the Act : None ate by check mark whether the registrant (1) has filed all reports rehs (or for such shorter period that the registrant was required to file ate by check mark whether the registrant has submitted electronicals chapter) during the preceding 12 months (or for such shorter period See the ate by check mark whether the registrant is a large accelerated filer, he definitions of "large accelerated filer," "accelerated filer," "small accelerated filer ler reporting company" and "emerging growth c Accelerated Smaller rep company" in Rule 12b-2 of the Exchange Act. accou emerging growth company, indicate by check mark if the registra anting standards provided pursuant to Section 13(a) of the Exchange ate by check mark whether the registrant is a shell company (as defi e Act. ⊠ number of shares outstanding with respect to each of the classes of o Class 5.
+25. 25.
+25. 25.
+25. 25.
+25. 25.
+25. 2 Number of shares outstanding mon Stock, par value \$0.001 per share 11,452,177